ppi/docs/en/book/getting_started.rst

 To easily check if your system passes all requirements, PPI provides two ways and we recommend you do both.

-First method is the **app/check** script, that can be run from the command line Second method is the web based **check.php** script that's accessible via: http://skeletonapp.ppi.localhost/check.php
+First method is the **app/check** script, that can be run from the command line.

+Second method is the web based **check.php** script that's accessible via: http://skeletonapp.ppi.localhost/check.php

 Why do we have both scripts?
 Because your CLI environment can have a separate **php.ini** file from your web environment so this will ensure you're good to go from both sides.